JD Vance says ‘ball is in Iran's court’ after Pakistan talks stall - i24NEWS

-Deep divisions between the United States and Iran over uranium enrichment remain the central obstacle in ongoing negotiations, according to a report published Tuesday by The New York Times.
+Deep divisions between the United States and Iran over uranium enrichment remain the central obstacle in ongoing negotiations, according to multiple reports citing people familiar with the talks.

+The sources have said the US position is not a permanent ban on enrichment but a proposed 20-year “suspension” of all nuclear activity.
+The arrangement, according to the sources cited by the New York Times and Axios, would allow Iran to maintain that it has not permanently given up its rights under the Nuclear Nonproliferation Treaty.

+In response, Iran has proposed suspending nuclear activity for up to five years, according to two senior Iranian officials and one US official cited in reporting on the discussions.
+The proposal mirrors an earlier Iranian offer made during talks in Geneva in February, which collapsed and were followed by President Donald Trump’s decision to escalate military action.

 “The ball is very much in their court,” Vance said in an interview with Fox News.
 “You ask what happens next; I think the Iranians are going to determine what happens next.”
 His remarks come after weekend talks in Islamabad between US and Iranian officials failed to produce a final agreement.